UnofficialHenry/Lingo/README.md

 #### Error solution

 In case of getting Maven issues:
-- delete `.m2/repository` folder in File Manager
+- Delete `.m2/repository` folder in File Manager

 In case of Maven options not being found in Eclipse:
 - Right click on Lingo project